tc39/notes/meetings/2017-07/jul-27.md

 BN: The reason why we are still looking for this syntax is because it allows us better static analysis on the code.

-LBR: We have two options: 1) we have objections, should we kill it, or 2) should this be just a PR.
+LEO: We have two options: 1) we have objections, should we kill it, or 2) should this be just a PR.

 AWB: MF do you object this proposal?